Year 9

 English

-Students engaged with a variety of texts for enjoyment and information.
-They interpret, create, evaluate, analyse and perform a wide range of literary texts, for different purposes.
-Students develop a critical understanding of the contemporary media and the differences between media texts.
-There is a leading learners program for available for this subject
+Students engage with a variety of texts for enjoyment and information.
+They interpret, create, evaluate, analyse, and perform a wide range of literary texts, for different purposes.
+Students develop a critical understanding of how themes and characters are explored through novel and poetry.
+There is a leading learners program for available for this subject.

 Mathematics